docker/machine/docs/examples/aws.md

       $ docker-machine stop aws-sandbox
       $ docker-machine rm aws-sandbox
-      Do you really want to remove "docker-sandbox"? (y/n): y Successfully removed aws-sandbox
+      Do you really want to remove "aws-sandbox"? (y/n): y Successfully removed aws-sandbox
 ## Where to go next